 When an invoice factoring company buys your invoices, they either bear the credit risk of the invoice repayments (non-recourse) or the factor has the right to go after the business for repayment if the invoices are not paid.
 Of course a customer would always choose non recourse factoring if this was the only consideration but there’s other considerations involved…

 Are Invoice Factoring and Invoice Financing the same?

-These terms are often used interchangeably in the factoring industry.
+Technically, no. But these terms are often used interchangeably under the umbrella of invoice finance.
 While invoice factoring falls under the broader term of invoice financing we view them slightly differently.
 Invoice financing may involve a revolving credit line and thus refers to asset based lending (ABL) and thus…

 Is Invoice Factoring a Loan?

 No, invoice factoring is not a loan, it is technically an asset sale.
 As such, your business incurs no additional debt.
 Net working capital loans include asset based lending options such as revolving lines of credit that use the accounts receivable (the outstanding invoices) as collateral.
 Therefor, it is considered a secured loan and should have lower borrowing costs than unsecured loans you might get from a merchant cash advance company.
 In factoring, since you’re not incurring any new debt, your credit rating could improve with the cash flow, lowering your cost of capital.
 This is important because when credit tightens up, your business will be in a good position if there’s already an established relationship with an invoice factoring company.